Book a call

 Cost to immigrate to Canada calculator 2026

-This free cost to immigrate to Canada calculator estimates your 2026 Express Entry permanent residence costs in seconds: the government fees you pay to IRCC, and the settlement funds (proof of funds) you must show.
-Answer three quick questions and see your total.
+This free cost to immigrate to Canada calculator estimates your 2026 Express Entry permanent residence costs, with no email required.
+It splits the money you actually spend (government fees, plus optional documents, tests and moving costs) from the settlement funds (proof of funds) you must show you can access.
+Answer a few quick questions and your full breakdown appears instantly.

 Who is applying